dafrius/v1_size_measurement/methods.md

 # Methods
 The MRI data used for **X** of the subjects in this project comes from a different project which involved a total of 20 experimental runs divided over 3 scanning sessions.
+The first session included a T1-weighted anatomical scan and the second session a functional face localising run.
 Thereafter identical retinotopy and localiser scans were collected in a single session on a further **X** subjects.
 Below we omit the details of the unused runs collected in the original project.

 ## Subjects
 **X** healthy subjects (age **X** ± **X**, **X** males) completed three